19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of Contribution

-1. Subject to paragraphs 1A to 7, with effect from 1st September 2012, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 1A to 7, with effect from 1st January 2014, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

 (a) where the employee is not more than 55 years of age:

 35 years of age and below

-Above 35 but not more than
-50 years of age
+Above 35 but not more than 50 years of age

-Above 50 but not more than
-55 years of age
+Above 50 but not more than 55 years of age

 Total amount of the employee’s wages for the calendar month